Gagana3103/Customer-Shopping-Trend-Analysis/README.md

 This Power BI project successfully delivers an end‑to‑end view of customer shopping behavior and sales performance, turning raw transactional data into clear, actionable insights.
 It combines interactive filters with well‑chosen visuals to analyze sales by time, region, category, customer, gender, and manager impact, supporting both strategic and operational decisions.
 Through KPIs, trend charts, ranking visuals, and geographic views, the dashboard highlights top customers, high‑performing markets, and growth opportunities while also exposing underperforming areas that need attention.

+🔗 TeamWork

+Gagana R - Gives Idea of Key metrics and made the Interactive Dashboard to extract the useful Business Insights.
+Tejasvini Dipak Khairnar- Data Cleaning.
+Kratika Thakur- Made the Project Report.